Learning Outcomes

 Anya is injured when Ben negligently drives into the back of her stationary car at traffic lights.
 Anya was not wearing her seatbelt at the time.
 Medical evidence shows that if she had been wearing a seatbelt, her injuries would have been significantly less severe.
 Ben admits negligence for the collision.
 Can Ben argue contributory negligence?

-Answer: Yes.
+Yes.
 Although Anya's failure to wear a seatbelt did not cause the collision, it contributed to the severity of her injuries.
-Therefore, her damages would likely be reduced under the principles established in Froom v Butcher [1976] QB 286 (CA).
-The typical reduction where injuries would have been less severe is 15%.
+The court would reduce damages under Froom v Butcher [1976] QB 286.
+Typical reductions: 25% where injuries would have been prevented entirely; 15% where injuries would have been less severe; 0% where a seatbelt would have made no difference.

 Apportionment of Responsibility